Designing a bright future:

 Since some members of the team didn’t speak fluent English, Vega and her team decided to make their mark visually, so they quickly ran to the supermarket to buy materials to make small prototypes of their design. ”We spent the whole day before the final, drawing on cardboard to make all these designs and prototypes,” said Vega.
 “I don’t know how we made it, but we were trying very hard.”

-Their work paid off when their design, the Chaac-ha Water System, won the 2013 People’s Choice award.
-After this win, the team re-formed to compete in the 2014 Biomimicry Student Design Challenge, in which it tied for first place.
-Now, three years after they met for the first time, members of these two winning teams have launched a brand-new venture: a biomimicry design firm based in the Yucatán called Biofractal.
+Their work paid off when their design, the Chaac-ha Water System, and three years after they met, members of these two winning teams launched a biomimicry design firm based in the Yucatán called Biofractal.

 “We all had the idea of creating something that is not only for money, but something that really is changing the world and changing the perspective of society,” said team member and Biofractal co-founder Ivan Toto.
 “Since we had all these backgrounds in biomimicry, sustainable design, sustainable development, and the skills of all the people that were on our team, we decided to create this kind of enterprise.”

-Three years ago, none of the Biofractal team members could have imagined they would join up to start a biomimicry consultancy.
+The Biofractal team members could not have imagined they would join up to start a biomimicry consultancy when they first met.
 At that time, no one in the group knew each other, or had even heard of biomimicry before.
 Vega, who was studying architecture at the Universidad Autónoma de Yucatán, heard about a biomimicry course taught by guest instructors and thought, “Why not?”
 The course instructors, from the Iberoamericana University in Mexico City, had originally been trained in biomimicry through the Biomimicry Institute’s biomimicry fellows program.
 After the course, faculty members from Vega’s university gathered a group of students who were interested in joining a team to compete in the 2012-2013 Biomimicry Student Design Challenge on water.

 “We didn’t know each other at the beginning so it was really hard,” said Vega.
 “We were from different backgrounds–architecture and biology–and they are not really the same.
 Even the language was hard to understand.”